Ahlcon Public School

 Ahlcon Public School is a co-educational English Medium public school, established in 1988 by the Shanti Devi Progressive Education Society in New Delhi, India and is duly recognized by the Directorate of Education, Govt. of NCT, Delhi.
 The school is affiliated to Central Board of Secondary Education and offers AISSE and AISSCE at Standard X and XII respectively.
-The school has four student houses – Gotaboil (Red), Kaale (Yellow), Paad (Blue) and Ravan (Green).
+The school has four student houses – Dhruv (Red), Eklavya (Yellow), Prahlad (Blue) and Shravan (Green).

 Campus & facilities

-The school provides various facilities to its students which include two libraries that house 20,000 books, a reading room, a video library, school counseling centre, a recently renovated auditorium, student canteens, stationery supply shop and medical centre.
+The school provides various facilities to its students which include two libraries that house 20,000 books, a reading room, a video library, school counseling centre, an auditorium, student canteens, stationery supply shop and medical centre.
 The school has laboratories for Computing, Physics, Chemistry, Biology, Multimedia, Language, Robotics, and Mathematics.

 The Sports Complex has facilities for cricket, football, basketball, table tennis, yoga and badminton.
 It also comprises separate play facilities for the nursery and prep block students.